Skip to content

 P2P lending net yield.

-Calculate P2P lending net returns after defaults and platform fees.
-Enter investment amount and gross interest rate for an instant result.
+Calculate P2P lending net returns after defaults and platform fees — what a gross headline interest rate actually leaves in your account.

 What this tool does